TangoJ-Labs/fabric-production-tutorials/decentralized_solo/README.md

 In a decentralized service, each org needs its own CA and MSP hierarchy.
 <br>
 <br>
-IF YOU MODIFY THE ORG NAMES, change the commands in this tutorial as needed, and be sure to check the docker compose files and the config files:
+IF YOU MODIFY THE ORG NAMES, change the commands in this tutorial as needed, and be sure to check the docker compose files and the configtx file.
->`fabric-ca-server-config.yaml`:
->- version: (ensure usable by ca server image)
->- ca: name:
->- registry: identities: name:, pass:
->- tls:
->- debug:
->- affiliations: (list orgs, deptartments, teams)
->- csr:
->
->`fabric-ca-client-config.yaml`:
->- url:
->- csr:
 ---

 # SETUP - DOCKER NETWORK